andboson/ab-go/README.md

 Embedded web-server port.
 Used with `-test` flag

 ##### -slack
-String with Slack endpoint url for sending results.
+String with Slack endpoint url (incoming WebHoock) for sending results.

 ##### -name
 String of tested api name, who will be presented in results message in Slask.
 Used with `-slack` flag